ggoodkey/debugmode/README.md

 so be careful how many things you decide to cache.

 ## Formatting
-To help quickly differentiate data types, a colour coding scheme has been implemented
+To help quickly differentiate data types, a colour coding scheme has been implemented.

 Item|Text Colour
 ----|----